cs230-stanford/cs230-code-examples/pytorch/nlp/README.md

 ```
 It will write vocabulary files `words.txt` and `tags.txt` containing the words and tags in the dataset.
 It will also save a `dataset_params.json` with some extra information.

 2. __Your first experiment__ We created a `base_model` directory for you under the `experiments` directory.
-It countains a file `params.json` which sets the parameters for the experiment.
+It contains a file `params.json` which sets the hyperparameters for the experiment.
 It looks like
 ```json
 {
     "learning_rate": 1e-3,